caotranduy/face_recognition_api_service/readme.md

 this repository contains backbone code for Face Registration and Recognition API Service, implemented into our group's *small* check-in, check-out application system project

 ## Requirement:
-project was developed to run on *NVIDIA GTX 1650*
+project was developed to run on *NVIDIA GTX 1650* (for more detailed specification of the hardware, check below)

 ## Prerequisite:
 >dlib 19.24.2 (or later)